Invoices-Manager/Invoices-Manager-Windows/README.md

 # CHANGELOG

 ## v1.1.0.0
+- The program is more dynamic now, you can now modify the configurations
+- You can change your PDF browser
+- The program has "English" as default language
 - The program is now multi-language capable
 - The program is now available in English
 - The program is now available in German
-- The program has "English" as default language
-- The program is more dynamic now, you can now modify the configurations

 ## v1.0.2.0
 - The known refresh and combox glitch has been fixed.